-Prescribed forms are to be used to notify responsible authorities within seven days of application to the licensing authority.
-These can be for a single or joint applicant.
-You can find these on the council website.
+Prescribed forms to be used to notify responsible authorities within seven days of application to the licensing authority can be found on the council's website.

 Responsible authorities

 Responsible authorities are public bodies that must be notified of applications and that are entitled to make representations in relation to applications for, and in relation to, premises licences.
 All representations made by responsible authorities are likely to be relevant representations if they relate to the three core objectives.